rushitambe07/demo/README.md

 -  alumini= id,name,branch, batch,company,package,contack no,email,url,
 -  user= id, user,branch,passwoed,email.rollno

+*CricScore is a Chrome extension that provides the cricket score.
+I have always been excited about how extensions actually work, and I was also a beginner in web development, so I developed CricScore.
+HTML, CSS, JavaScript are the technologies used to develop it.

+*BlazeBuy:  The e-commerce cart project is designed to provide users with an efficient and simple shopping experience.
+-It allows users to add, remove, and manage items in their cart, adjust quantities, and view price calculations.
+The technology used is HTML,CSS,JavaScript.
+The project features a responsive design, making it accessible on both mobile and desktop.
+-providing a smooth and reliable shopping experience for users while offering easy management for admins.

 * Normalazation = The purpose of normalization is to reduce the complexity of the database -Normalization in SQL is the process of organizing data to reduce redundancy and improve data integrity.